This is my actionable guide to content marketing strategy in 2023.

 Today, more and more people are purchasing goods and services online.
 They expect instant solutions – there and then.
 An ever-growing number of people are relying on online reviews and social media for feedback and referrals.

 Researches show that over 90 percent of people check online reviews before purchasing a product.
-People trust online reviews as much as a personal recommendation and form an opinion.
+People trust online reviews as much as a personal recommendations and form an opinion.
 It becomes even more crucial if you run an online business.

 Have you built a system/platform where your customers can ask questions and share their experiences and stories?
 It’ll help you engage them.
 It’ll help you predict their needs.
 And, you will have a strong community of loyal customers.